Alert Configurations

 For service and interface configurations, the evaluator checks the current state directly.

-A 60-second resolution grace period applies to all configurations.
-Once a condition clears, the evaluator waits 60 seconds of sustained normal readings before resolving the alert.
-This prevents alerts from rapidly flapping between active and resolved states.
+A 20-second resolution grace period applies to most configurations.
+Once a condition clears, the evaluator waits 20 seconds of sustained normal readings before resolving the alert — this prevents flapping between active and resolved states.

 Escalation Team Assignment